smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 Hand calculation analysis was done using Machinery’s Handbook equation for Direct Tension Elongation in order to get a final dimension for the length (L) of the bar as 3.825 inches, with a diameter (d) of 0.1382 inches and an area (A) of 0.015 square inches.
 The derived values were assigned as constant and equation-driven Global Variables in the SolidWorks Equation Manager so that the whole 3D CAD model will automatically update if there is any change in load or material properties.

+These calculated values can be seen in the parametric equation picture as the dependent global variables (CAD and FEA Analysis).

 ### Stress Values
 ![real_a3_w0](real_a3_w0.png)